vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

 We could also pass an environment object that has `{ name, config }`.
-In a previous iteration the environment instance was passed directly as a parameter but we also need to pass the `environment` name during build time to hooks.
+In a previous iteration, the environment instance was passed directly as a parameter but we also need to pass the `environment` name during build time to hooks.

 Or we could pass to the hooks both `{ environmentName, serverEnvironment }` to avoid cluttering every hook with `const serverEnvironment = server.environment(environment)`.
 Check out the build section later on.
 If we explore having a `ViteBuilder` that is aware of environments (and can build them all).
 We could pass `{ environmentName, serverEnvironment, builderEnvironment }`.
 One of the instances will always be undefined in this case.
-I think this is more confortable to use compared to a single `{ environment: server environment | builder environment }` instance.
+I think this is more comfortable to use compared to a single `{ environment: server environment | builder environment }` instance.

-We could also make the environment name or common environment object accesible using the plugin hook context with `this.serverEnvironment`.
+We could also make the environment name or common environment object accessible using the plugin hook context with `this.serverEnvironment`.

 :::

 ## Environment Configuration

-All environments share the Vite server configuration, but there are certain options that can be overriden per environment.
+All environments share the Vite server configuration, but certain options can be overridden per environment.

 ```js
 export default {